Skip to main content

 These tests were carried out by Zoonou, the Digital Accessibility Centre (DAC) and Nomensa, with the exception of the Personal Quit Plan, which was tested internally.

-This mobile application is run by the Department of Health and Social Care (DHSC) and is free to download from the Apple App Store and Google Play store.
-We want as many people as possible to be able to use this app.
+This application is run by the Department of Health and Social Care.
+We want as many people as possible to be able to use this application.
 For example, that means you should be able to:

-- navigate most of the mobile application using just a keyboard
+• navigate most of the application using just a keyboard

-- listen to most of the mobile application using a screen reader (VoiceOver for iOS and Talkback for Android)
+• listen to most of the application using a screen reader (including the most recent versions of TalkBack and VoiceOver)

-We’ve also made the mobile application's text as simple as possible to understand.
+We’ve also made the application text as simple as possible to understand.

 Adapting the content to your specific needs

-If you have a disability or other specific access needs, you can adapt the content of the app using your device to make it easier for you.
-AbilityNet has advice to help you make your device easier to use.
+If you have a disability or other specific access needs, AbilityNet has advice guides to help you adapt your device to make it easier to use.

-We know some parts of the app are not fully accessible:
+We know some parts of this application are not fully accessible:

 We are always looking to improve the accessibility of this app.
 If you find any problems not listed on this page, or think we are not meeting accessibility requirements, please email us using the link below.

-To assist us in resolving the issue you are experiencing, please inform us of the device type you are using (iOS or Android), what app you are using (in this case the NHS Weight Loss Plan), what screen you were on (e.g. Diary) and the issue you have faced.
-This will give us the information we need to be able to reproduce and investigate these issues in a timely manner.
+To assist us in resolving the issue you are experiencing, please inform us of the device type you are using (iOS or Android), what app you are using (in this case the NHS Couch to 5K mobile application), what screen you were on (e.g. Week 2, Run 1) and the issue you have faced.
+This will give us the information we need to consider and investigate your request and get back to you within 5 working days.

 You can use the template below: